Specifying a leather floor

 Second, are there specific benefits you are looking to achieve from your choice of material?
 Leather flooring is a natural choice for private cinemas for instance, given its acoustic properties.
 Elsewhere, for specialist aviation and nautical applications where construction codes require compliance with stringent material testing, leather’s natural fire retardant properties are an advantage.

-For private gyms or for dressing rooms, flooring leathers coupled with underlay provide a robust, hypoallergenic and comfortable solution.
+For private gyms or for dressing rooms, genuine leather flooring coupled with underlay provide a robust, hypoallergenic and comfortable solution.
 For private offices, living spaces or games rooms, leather floors can be laid over underfloor heating without issue.

-From an aesthetic perspective, considerations include method of floor construction and detailing.
-Factors such as tile size, shape and orientation are important, as are whether tiles will be plain butted, or stitched together.
+From an aesthetic perspective, considerations include the method of floor construction and detailing.
+Factors such as leather tile size, shape and orientation are important, as are whether tiles will be plainly butted, or stitched together.
 Leather colour, grain, texture or sheen are all variables that can be adjusted by our team.
-Detailing can include embossing’s or raised or fielded profiles around the floor’s perimeter.
+Detailing can include embossing’s or raise or fielded profiles around the floor’s perimeter.
 If you have an idea for a leather floor, please contact our design team here, who would love to discuss it with you.

 Our first leather floor was laid in 1986, and we have completed many more over the years.
 A few examples are below: